 In the opening hours of the signing period Sunday, the Islanders lost leading scorer Blake (Toronto), fellow forward Viktor Kozlov and top defenceman Tom Poti to the Washington Capitals, and another forward, Richard Zednik, to Florida.

 Smyth finished second on the club to Blake with 68 points and provided necessary leadership New York needed in its dressing room.

 They added Sim, a 30-year-old, grinding right winger who had 17 goals and 12 assists in 77 games with Atlanta last season.

 "Jon Sim is an aggressive, hardworking veteran forward with good offensive skills who fits in perfectly with (coach) Ted Nolan's system," Snow said.

 In 307 NHL games over eight NHL seasons, the 5-10, 190-pound Sim posted 52 goals and 45 assists.

 "I really like Jonathan's game and I believe he's an excellent addition for us," Nolan said.
 "He's a tenacious player who doesn't take off a shift.
 He's exactly the kind of player we want for the Islanders."

-Blake, who had career highs of 40 goals and 69 points last season, signed a five-year, $20 million contract with the Maple Leafs.
-Kozlov, who had a career-best 25 goals and 51 points with New York, turned that into a two-year, $5 million deal with the Capitals.
-He will team again with Poti, an offensive-minded defenseman who put up 44 points in his only season with the Islanders.
+Blake, the Islanders' leading scorer last season with career highs of 40 goals and 69 points, signed a five-year, $20 million contract with the Maple Leafs.
+Kozlov, who had a career-best 25 goals and 51 points with New York, turned that into a two-year, $5-million deal with the Capitals.
+He will team again with Poti, an offensive-minded defenceman who put up 44 points in his only season with the Islanders.